Hello and welcome to the podcast of Lotus Eaters episode 1236.

 I get patriotism, but now I'm just scared.

-I think it probably was.
+As a sort of joke, I think he probably was.

-But when he says, I'm just scared, imagine that.
+But when he says, I'm just scared.

-It's like there are, you could go other places.
+You could go other places.

 There's like loads of countries.

-They don't have England flags.
+But that's they don't have England flags.

-Doesn't that just say so much though?
+Doesn't that just say so much, though?

 It's like if the English aren't allowed to fly their flag, everything's fine.